What I Say When I'm Blamed For Things That Aren't My Fault!

 I build websites that convert viewers with specific needs into clients.
 Niching and targeting is a fundamental part of how I do that.
 But most people in the market for a website want nothing to do with that.
 And being too distracted with the financial benefit alone have a lot of local web designers saying yes to projects that aren’t in the best interest of them or the client and it only hurts any possible credibility they may already have.

 If as a designer you’re focused on who you deliver the most value for, it’s not your fault if for all your effort discussing, planning and designing a website, then edifying the client on its proper use, it all gets ignored and as a result, the client doesn’t benefit from the investment.
-However, it’s absolutely your fault when you decide to work with someone who didn’t benefit from the service you provide because they were the wrong type of client to begin with.
+As a client, your website isn't a one and done, the work of telling your clients about it and educating them on how to use it begins after it's built.
+Remember, you built the website for a specific reason, in order for that website to make monotonous processes in your business more efficient so you're not caught wasting time on leads that don't convert, you have to make using your website mandatory.
+Outside of doing so, you'll never benefit from having one.

 It’s Ok To Draw The Line Here Too!